MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started.md

 To make your extension available to users, the package must be published to a specific Microsoft Dynamics 365 Business Central Server instance.
 The extension can be installed for one or more tenants.
 For more information about how to install and publish an extension, see [How to: Publish and Install an Extension V2](devenv-how-publish-and-install-an-extension-v2.md).

 ## Controlling user access to publishing extensions
 The access to publishing extensions is controlled on a user or user group basis by the **D365 EXTENSION MGT** permission set.

-If a user is assigned this permission set, then the user can publish extensions.
+> [!NOTE]
+> If you add new permission sets and want to control the access to developing and publishing extensions, you must include indirect read and write permissions to the NavApp table (read – for downloading symbols, write – for publishing the app) in the permission set.

 To prohibit a user from publishing, just remove the user from the **D365 EXTENSION MGT** permission set.

 ## See Also